Statewide Forest Health Issues

 In yard settings, in windbreaks, or in privacy plantings, one easy way to avoid needlecast disease is to diversify the trees you plant.
 Consider planting at least two types of evergreen (if you desire year-round green foliage) and planting different types of evergreen next to each other.
 If branches in a spruce windbreak are starting to contact each other, consider removing every other tree.
 For isolated yard spruce, irrigate them with a drip irrigation hose during a drought to reduce stress, and make sure you are not hurting them with herbicides or lawn fertilizers.

 Several on-line publications or websites discuss needlecast diseases in more detail.
 The University of Minnesota Extension discusses spruce diseases in detail in Diseases of Spruce Trees in Minnesota, and Rhizosphaera and Stigmina are the focus in Two Needle Diseases of Spruce.
-Find a complete list of spruce pest and cultural issues in Spruce Problems.

 By Jess Hartshorn, DNR forest health specialist